ilariamartinelli/avis-bayesian/README.md

  ## Fit 500 donors

  Here we report the posterior densities, credible intervals, ACF plots and traceplots of our fit with only the first 500 donors and 100000 iterations, warmup 50000 and thin equal to 25.
+In particular, all traceplots are good.
+Here we report just two traceplots for beta and one for lambda as an example.

 ### Beta